Relintai/pandemonium_engine_docs/03_usage/13_platform/javascript/01_customizing_html5_shell.md

 engine.startGame({ canvas: canvasElement });
 ```

-The way the engine resize the canvas can be configured via the :js:attr:`canvasResizePolicy`
+The way the engine resize the canvas can be configured via the `canvasResizePolicy`
 override option.

 If your game takes some time to load, it may be useful to display a custom loading UI which tracks
 the progress.
-This can be achieved with the :js:attr:`onProgress` callback option, which
+This can be achieved with the `onProgress` callback option, which
 allows to set up a callback function that will be called regularly as the engine loads new bytes.

 ```